camfarms/spider/README.md

 - from here on focus on getting messaging to work, ie figuring out how to exchange public keys is extra, eventually will impliment but for due date just need to show messages are encrypted and user info is hashed, and both are stored in gunDB.

+- [x] we have everything done right now
+  - we have:
+    - hashed passwords
+    - encrypted messages
+    - async display of messages as they come in
+    - seamless sending of messages and auto updating

 ### Block chain piggy back (alternative approach)

 - [dart](https://ethereum.org/en/developers/docs/programming-languages/dart/)